ghassanarnouk/Hello-Python/README.md

 These instructions will get you a copy of this project up and running on your local machine for **development** and **testing** purposes.

-Assuming you have the prerequisites installed, the following commands can be performed on OS X development machines:
+Assuming you have the prerequisites installed, the following example command can be performed on OS X development machines:

 `pip3 install selenium`